zenml-io/zenml/docs/book/user-guide/llmops-guide/rag/rag-with-zenml.md

 misleading.
 They are also (currently) limited in the amount of text they can understand and/or generate.
-While there are some LLMs [like Google's Gemini 1.5 Pro](https://developers.googleblog.com/2024/02/gemini-15-available-for-private-preview-in-google-ai-studio.html) that can consistently handle 1 million token, the vast majority (particularly the open-source ones currently available) handle far less.
+While there are some LLMs [like Google's Gemini 1.5 Pro](https://developers.googleblog.com/2024/02/gemini-15-available-for-private-preview-in-google-ai-studio.html) that can consistently handle 1 million tokens (small units of text), the vast majority (particularly the open-source ones currently available) handle far less.

-{% hint style="info" %} A token is a single unit of text, such as a word or a punctuation mark.
-LLMs process text by breaking it down into tokens and then processing each token sequentially.
-The number of tokens in a piece of text is a rough measure of its length and complexity. {% endhint %}

 The first part of this guide to RAG pipelines with ZenML is about understanding the basic components and how they work together.
 We'll cover the following